Land Development

 Fitting GIS Into Existing Workflows to Manage Internal AEC Teams

-• Land Searches: Before you begin a project, your team must first help clients through the site selection process by helping them find suitable land.
+- Land Searches: Before you begin a project, your team must first help clients through the site selection process by helping them find suitable land.
 With GIS, your team can guide clients to make better land decisions by easily searching properties across county and state lines.

-• BookmarksOnce land is found, your team can use bookmarks to save site boundaries and create an inventory of active or prospective projects.
+- Bookmarks: Once land is found, your team can use bookmarks to save site boundaries and create an inventory of active or prospective projects.
 These bookmarks can then be shared with other members of your team or exported to share with clients so that all individuals are on the same page during the planning phase.

-• Imports: When project execution is underway, project managers can import land plans and site designs which will help in visualizing the layout of a project with respect to surrounding land layers.
+- Imports: When project execution is underway, project managers can import land plans and site designs, which will help in visualizing the layout of a project with respect to surrounding land layers.
 What’s more, these plans can be accessed on a mobile device so that you can have them in the palm of your hand during a physical walkthrough of a project.

 Improve Client Satisfaction Through Collaboration With Latapult

-• Interactive Maps: Import your client’s site plans to help them picture future development scenarios your team has designed.
+- Interactive Maps: Import your client’s site plans to help them picture future development scenarios your team has designed.
 This will help clients make more informed decisions.

-• PinsDuring the due diligence phase, project managers can use pins to attach related documents and important information to a site project within Latapult.
-This will help in tracking the status of a project and can be shared and edited by various team members that have been added to specific pin groups.
+- Pins: During the due diligence phase, project managers can use pins to attach related documents and important information to a site project within Latapult.
+This will help in tracking the status of a project and can be shared and edited by various team members who have been added to specific pin groups.

-• Map PDFs: Once your client is ready to move forward with each step of your AEC project, you can create PDF maps for reports to keep your client informed of project updates.
+- Map PDFs: Once your client is ready to move forward with each step of your AEC project, you can create PDF maps for reports to keep your client informed of project updates.

-• Presentations: Finally, you can use Latapult during a client meeting as an interactive presentation.
-With it, you can answer your client’s questions, whether specific to the project or about surrounding land, on the fly.
+- Presentations: Finally, you can use Latapult during a client meeting as an interactive presentation.
+With it, you can answer your client’s questions, whether specific to the project or about the surrounding land, on the fly.
 For example, our customers often use bookmarks to show different project boundaries during meetings, helping clients learn about land elevation, water features, neighboring parcels, nearby points of interest, and more, all without leaving the application.